-- Asbestos has been identified and/or assumed at the site. - This document should be held as an Asbestos Materials Register of the areas inspected and updated every 5 years or earlier where ACMs have been disturbed or a risk assessment indicates the need for re-assessment.
+- Asbestos has been identified and/or assumed at a number of the sites. - Materials which have been marked as damaged should be repaired as soon as possible. - The ACM identified to be present within Power Room 2 requires immediate attention.
+These materials should be remediated as soon as possible. - This document should be held as an Asbestos Materials Register of the areas inspected and updated every 5 years or earlier where ACMs have been disturbed or a risk assessment indicates the need for re-assessment.
 All occupiers of the workplace are to be provided with a copy of this register and all updates to it. - If any material that may be asbestos containing is found on site the material should be sent for identification and expert advice sought.
 The material should be assumed to be asbestos containing in the interim. - In order to comply with the Work Health and Safety Regulations 2011, any action taken to control ACMs in the place of work, or in plant at the place of work, is to be recorded in this register.
-These details are to be recorded in the Asbestos Materials Control Log attached in Appendix A. - All non-friable ACMs in an in-tact condition may remain in-situ provided they are not drilled, ground or otherwise disturbed.
+These details are to be recorded in the Asbestos Materials Control Log attached in Appendix B. - All non-friable ACMs in an in-tact condition may remain in-situ provided they are not drilled, ground or otherwise disturbed.
 If generated, broken pieces are to be removed as soon as practicable.
 As a part of good ongoing management we recommend regular inspections of asbestos materials left in-situ to check the condition of these materials.